lifemapper/lifemapper.github.io/_coll-training/sdmTraining.md

       species chosen in the SPECIES DATA tab.
 To display choices, hover over the "Add Algorithm" box for a list of all available SDM algorithms available.
 Hover over individual algorithms to get documentation about that algorithm.
-When you choose an algorithm, a box will be added to that tab.
-Hover over the box for a list of parameters with default values for that algorithm.
-All algorithm parameters may be edited.
+When you choose an algorithm, a 'card' will be added to that pane.
+Hover over the box for a list of parameters filled in with default values for that algorithm.
+These parameters may be edited.
-    * INPUT LAYERS: we  refer to these sets of input layer as [Scenarios](/terms.html).
+    * INPUT LAYERS: These sets of input layers are also called [Scenarios](/terms.html).
 Choose one set of "Model Layers" and one or more sets of "Projection Layers" by checking the radio button or boxes to the right of the descriptions.
 Model Layers are for